We are living in the age of digital where we research, socialize, get the news, work, and purchase online.

 Contrary to popular belief, direct mail can be an environmentally friendly marketing option.
 Many direct mail materials are produced using recycled paper and environmentally sustainable printing practices.

-Additionally, advances in digital printing technology have made it possible to produce direct mail materials on demand, reducing waste and minimizing environmental impact.
+Additionally, advances in digital printing technology have made it possible to produce direct mail materials on demand.
+This reduces waste and minimizes environmental impact.
 When done responsibly, direct mail can be a green choice for businesses looking to connect with customers in a meaningful way.

 So, the next time you receive a piece of direct mail, take a moment to appreciate its rich history and enduring impact.